Author Archives: Bobby C. Baca

 In addition to helping with respiratory health issues, they can help with blood pressure, stress, sleep and cortisol levels.
 They are not a miracle cure but they are the next best thing!

-Today we will look at 10 great oils you can use as well as some outstanding blends.
+Today we will look at 10 most popular essential oils you can use as well as some outstanding blends.

 This essential oil is fresh with an ice cool scent.
 It's often known as the "Happy Oil".